Understanding the Core Challenges

 Approaching Challenging Behaviors: A Proactive and Collaborative Approach

-While the strategies outlined above can effectively mitigate distressed behaviors, occasional episodes may still occur.
+While the PANDA strategies outlined above can effectively mitigate distressed behaviors, challenging behavior may still occur.
 A proactive and collaborative approach can help manage and prevent these situations:

 - Understanding Triggers and Purposes: Identifying the potential triggers and underlying purposes behind challenging behaviors can inform tailored strategies for prevention and intervention.